Colorectal cancer summit 2018

-More than 60 people from across the region gathered to review data and identify local and state wide priorities to improve outcomes for people with colorectal cancer.
+More than 60 stakeholders from across Victoria gathered to review data and identify local and state wide priorities to improve outcomes for people with colorectal cancer.

 Major themes for the day were: